jsk-ros-pkg/jsk_3rdparty/google_chat_ros/README.md

 and run the action server.

 #### 2.2 Run the client
-First, you have to identify your chat room ID.
+First, you have to identify your chat room.
 You can get it from chat room's URL.
-If it is `https://mail.google.com/chat/u/0/#chat/space/XXXXXXXXXXX`, `XXXXXXXXXXX` becomes the ID.
+If it is `https://mail.google.com/chat/u/0/#chat/space/XXXXXXXXXXX`, `XXXXXXXXXXX` becomes the space name.
 ##### terminal example
 ```bash
 rostopic pub /google_chat_ros/rest/goal google_chat_ros/GoogleChatRESTActionGoal "header: